Ashley Krooks says she makes multiple seven figures from her laptop while traveling the world.

 Q: Is Online Empires associated with Build Your Empire University?

-A: Looks that way, but it’s murky.
-Could be a feeder funnel for OE or just its awkward former self.
+A: Looks like it, but it’s murky.
+Could be a feeder funnel for OE, or just its awkward former self.
 Either way, the 1-star Trustpilot reviews didn’t hold back, tossing around words like MLM, pyramid scheme, scam, and… overpriced water machine.
+Marissa Giunta from Live Outside The Norm has the Build Your Empire University logo on her ClickFunnels opt-in page.
+Just above that?
+A glowing testimonial from Ashley.
+So yeah.
+When there’s smoke, there’s usually a dumpster fire nearby.

 Q: So what’s Digital Genius Lab?